Content overview

 An ISMS is a system consisting of processes and technology that helps an organisation manage and protect its information.
 This system shapes an organisation's data privacy and data management structure and allows it to identify risks, such as data breaches, that attempt to enter the data management system.
 If you want to learn more about ISMS, read our comprehensive guide on ISMS.

-To start implementing ISMS, an organisation will need to understand the requirements of ISO 27001 and their context.
+To start implementing an ISMS, an organisation will need to understand the requirements of ISO 27001 and their context.
 All aspects and criteria are essential when complying with ISO 27001.
-Let’s take a look at what the requirements are.

 So what are the ISO 27001 requirements?

-Consider that these requirements have to be complied with not only when preparing for the ISO 27001 certification process, but also through continuous compliance with ISO 27001 as it is not just about gaining the certification, but about setting up a strong information security policy.
+Consider that these requirements have to be complied with not only when preparing for the ISO 27001 certification process, but also through continuous compliance with ISO 27001 as it's not just about gaining the certification, but about setting up a strong information security policy.

 Clause 4: Context of the organisation